dianixn/Attention_Based_Neural_Networks_for_Wireless_Channel_Estimation/README.md

 %%

-These should be "crucial" not "critical". "critical" has a meaning of "vital" from dictionary.
+"crucial" for "critical". "critical" has a meaning of "vital" from dictionary.
 Just clarify.

 %%